Want to get to know us a bit better? Meet our team of awesome support providers (and our fearless leaders).

-Erin Roberts is the Liaison Director of Blooms.
+Erin Cahill is the Community Liaison Director of Blooms.
 Erin received her BA in Sociology with a Concentration in Direct Care from the State University of New York at New Paltz.
 She has been working with people who have developmental disabilities since 1998.
 Her prior jobs have included direct care worker, assistant to behavioral specialists, health office technician, teacher’s aide, job developer, and personal support worker.
 She is also a board member of Off the Couch, a nonprofit that provides social opportunities for adults of all abilities.
 Erin’s easy going manner and ability to quickly organize fun and exciting outings help bring groups of people together to enjoy daily activities.

 Erin spends most of her free time with her goofy, adorable son, cuddling, looking for bugs, and discussing their favorite superpowers.
 She also loves being social and active in the community, and enjoys networking, collaborating, and connecting people with people.
 She thrives when generosity, empathy, humor, kindness, and connection are at the forefront of a place or an experience, and that’s also why she fell in love with Oregon in the first place.

 Mike is a California native who made his way to Oregon two years ago.
 He has a background in retail management, sixteen years of retail experience, and education in engineering.
 He’s been with Blooms for over a year now and originally got into it because he’s a nerdy man-child who was thrilled for the opportunity to hang out with people for a living.
 He loves working with clients, particularly if they enjoy playing games and having fun.